bjmyers/prtp/docs/sources.rst

 A RectArray is a Source which generates a rectangular beam with a specified width and height, unlike other Sources, the photons here are evenly spaced, rather than randomly generated.
 In addition to num, z, wave, and order, RectArray takes the following arguments:

 * xsize - Half the length in the x-direction.
 For example, if xsize is 5 mm, the rectangular array will extend from -5 mm to 5 mm in the x-direction.
-   * xsize must be in units of length, see the section on astropy units.
+   * xsize must be in units of length, see the section on :ref:`Astropy Units <units-top>`.
 * ysize - Half the length in the y-direction.
 For example, if ysize is 5 mm, the rectangular array will extend from -5 mm to 5 mm in the y-direction.
-   * ysize must be in units of length, see the section on astropy units.
+   * ysize must be in units of length, see the section on :ref:`Astropy Units <units-top>`.

 Note: Unlike other Sources, num does not specify the number of photons in the resulting Rays object.
 Since this Source has evenly spaced photons, num gives how many photons are along one side of the array, so the total number of photons in the array will be num-squared.
 The num argument in RectArray defaults to 100 while it defaults to 1000 in most other Source objects.